Exponentially accelerated relaxation and quantum Mpemba effect in open quantum systems: Examples

 \section{Examples}

-In this section, we illustrate our findings for the case of the dynamics of (i) two-level systems [see Sec.~\ref{sec:00000000005A}]; and (ii) many-body quantum systems [see Sec.~\ref{sec:00000000005B}], particularly addressing the transverse field Ising model, and also the XXZ model.
+In this section we illustrate our findings for the case of the dynamics of (i) two-level systems [see Sec.~\ref{sec:00000000005A}]; and (ii) many-body quantum systems [see Sec.~\ref{sec:00000000005B}], particularly addressing the transverse-field Ising model and also the XXZ model.